5 minutes

 Git squash means take multiple existing commits and combine them into a single commit.

-But, there is no stand-alone git squash command in git.
 Instead squash is an option which can be used in other git commands.
-Mostly squash is used in the interactive rebase (git rebase -i) command.

 Interactive rebase has options like pick, reword, edit, squash, fixup, exec, break, drop, label, reset, merge.
 Squashing done using various combination of these options, mostly pick & squash.